Skip to content

 Practical Prevention Tips (Daily Habits)

-4. Quit smoking (and avoid second-hand smoke): This is one of the fastest ways to reduce heart risk.
+This is one of the quickest ways to lower heart risk.
+Few changes make such a clear difference.

-5. Prioritize sleep: A steady sleep routine supports blood pressure, metabolism, and stress control.
+A steady sleep routine supports blood pressure, stress control, and metabolism more than most people realize.

 Screening Checklist: Know Your Numbers

-Even if you feel “fine,” basic screening catches risk early.
-Consider tracking:
+Even if you feel completely fine, basic screening can catch risk early.
+That’s the whole point.
+Don’t wait for symptoms.

 • Blood pressure